-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 1/4 tsp pepper
+- 1/4 teaspoon pepper

-- 1 c shredded cheese
+- 1 cup shredded cheese

-- Bacon bits
+- 1/2 cup bacon bits

 - 1 bunch green onions (chopped thin)

-- Can add more S&P to taste
+- can add more S&P to taste

 Cut potatoes in half and then scoop out most of the inside of the potato.
 Leave a little bit, so the skins don’t tear.
 Mash the inside of the potatoes in a large bowl and then mix in the butter, half and half, sour cream, salt and pepper.